-The reason is, the col_index argument of vlookup is a static value.
-But if you combine the match function with vlookup you can make it dynamic.
+The reason is, that the col_index argument of VLOOKUP is a static value.
+But if you combine the match function with VLOOKUP you can make it dynamic.

 Let’s come back to our example.
 We have a table with monthly sales quantity for four different zones of a company.

-And, then vlookup use that position to get value from that column.
+And, then VLOOKUP uses that position to get value from that column.

 Every time, when you select month and zone it will return the value which is at the intersection of both row and column.
 The thing is, you have a dynamic col_index which allows you to get values from different columns with VLOOKUP.